codalab/codalab-dockers/README.md

-# Codalab Legacy Worker
+# Codalab submission images

-This repo stores the legacy codalab worker, which has support for:

-1. Python 2.7 (with Anaconda 2.5.0 libraries)
-2. Java 1.7
-3. R
-4. C#
+This repo contains many images that submissions to codalab use for processing

 ## Available tags, roughly